 All guests are required to have comprehensive travel insurance coverage.
 Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-Group transfer from the airport to the pre-expedition hotel on day 1 of the itinerary (or one day prior); one night pre-expedition hotel accommodation with breakfast in Ushuaia as indicated in the itinerary; group transfer from hotel to ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the local airport only for passengers with departing flights before noon; shipboard accommodation with daily housekeeping; breakfasts, lunches and dinners on board ship; shore landings per the daily program; Zodiac cruising per the daily program; photographic Journal on DVD; waterproof expedition boots on loan for shore landings; parka to keep; coffee, tea, and cocoa available around the clock; miscellaneous service taxes and port charges; luggage handling aboard ship; emergency Evacuation Insurance for all passengers to a maximum benefit of $100,000 per person; yoga classes.
+Group transfer in Ushuaia from the airport to the pre-expedition hotel on Day 1; one night's pre-expedition hotel accommodation in Ushuaia, with breakfast; group transfer from the hotel to the ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the local airport; shipboard accommodation and meals on board the ship; shore landings per the daily program; photographic journal documenting the expedition; waterproof expedition boots on loan; parka to keep; coffee, tea, and cocoa available 24/7; miscellaneous service taxes and port charges; emergency evacuation insurance to a maximum benefit of $500,000 per person*.
+Subject to change without notice.

-Any airfare; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; any meals ashore with the exception of breakfast at the host hotel before embarkation; supplements for adventure options; alcoholic and non-alcoholic beverages, except for ones mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beveragem massage and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; fuel surcharge may apply.
+Airfare; passport and visa expenses; government arrival and departure taxes; meals ashore unless otherwise specified; optional camping and kayaking; alcoholic and non-alcoholic beverages, except for ones mentioned as included; excess-baggage fees on international flights, cancellation and medical travel insurance; laundry, bar, beverage and other personal charges; phone and internet charges; gratuity for shipboard staff and crew (1/25/2018 only); additional overnight accommodation; fuel surcharge may apply.

 *Emergency Evacuation Insurance: